-- 1.1 Justify the proposal with reference to relevant local, regional and State planning strategies.
-Provide justification for any inconsistencies with these planning strategies. - 1.2 Demonstrate consistency with the Sustainability Criteria set out in the relevant Regional Strategy (including draft Regional Strategies).
+1.1 Justify the proposal and demonstrate consistency with reference to relevant local, regional and State planning strategies (including the recommendations set out in Appendix 2 - Sensitive Urban Lands of the South Coast Regional Strategy).
+Provide justification for any inconsistencies with these planning strategies.